 To establish pre-FMD baselines, one week prior to starting the FMD I cycled off of all supplements.
 My friends at InsideTracker were kind enough to offer me complementary pre/post blood testing (I’ve included a link and discount code at the end of this post).
 Also, during my fast I refrained from any physical activity – no workouts or sports.

-I tracked a number of markers prior to starting, during, and one week post FMD, and saved my experiment data in a Google Spreadsheet, which you are welcome to explore.
+I tracked a number of markers a) prior to starting; b) during; and c) one week post FMD, and saved my experiment data in a Google Spreadsheet, which you are welcome to explore.
 Feel free to make a copy of it if you decide to replicate my experiment!

 Glucose and Ketones

 I was very pleased with the effect FMD had on my fasting glucose and blood ketones.
 While there were rises and dips in my PM glucose and ketone values (taken 2 hours after my evening meals), my morning fasting glucose levels steadily declined from ~80 mg/dL pre-FMD to the mid 40’s, while ketones steadily rose – after 1 day I was in “nutritional ketosis” (0.5 – 1.5 mmol/L), and after 3 days I got into what is called “optimal ketosis” (1.5 – 3 mmol/L).
 You can see a clear inverse relationship between glucose and ketone values.

 On day 2, I consumed some white rice with my PM meal (mainly for the carbs), but as you can see on the chart, it resulted in a huge spike to my blood glucose (it’s the 111 value at around 45 hours).
 For the remainder of the fast, I substituted some raw cauliflower and sweet potatoes to bring down my glycemic load.